WebStandardsFuture/Vision/README.md

 * the Web is designed for the good of its users
 * the Web must be safe for its users
 * there is one world-wide Web
+* the Web is interoperable
+* the Web is royalty-free

 # Our Principles: Focusing on the Integrity of the Web